edeleastar/tutor/readme.md

 These work in tandem to facilitate content embedding. `indexmoodle.html` is a paired down version of the topic, with protocol neutral headers and absolute urls to contained talks + labs. `ajaxlabel.html` is a page fragment which fetches indexmoodle via an ajax call, and renders it in a bootstrap container (for moodle).
 Typically, this is pasted into a `topic` resource in moodle, and will serve the topic seamlessly in place.

 The above mechanism requires you to provide the url of the hosted course web - as the url is stitched into both files by tutor.
 You provide this in a file called 'courseurl' in the root folder of the course.
 See the example above for this procedure in action.

+## 1.0.3 Update

+Talks can now be a simple zip file (+ .md and .png files).
+This can be useful for distributing documents, templates or other assets.